patrickwest/EukRep_Pipeline/README.md

 ```

 ### Filtering by bin size
-* In order to miss as few Eukaroytic bins and scaffolds as possible, EukRep has a known false positive rate around 2%.
+* In order to miss as few Eukaroytic scaffolds as possible, EukRep has a known false positive rate around 2%.
-* We find it useful to filter out any bins smaller than either 3 Mbp at this stage.
+* We find it useful to filter out any bins smaller than 3 Mbp at this stage.
 This filtering removes the majority of false positives

 ### Train GeneMark-ES
 ```